fahadashiq12/Svelte-Tuspe/README.md

 # Tuspe Design

-My company website built in Svelte.
+Official company website built in Svelte and Routify.

 You visit live site at https://tuspe.com